s341507/data2410-portfolio2/docs/rapport.md

 # 1. Introduction

 This report will cover our solution to the Group Portfolio 2 Assignment, given to us in the subject DATA2410.
-The report is divided into six separate sections.
-The first section is an introduction to our project.
+The report is divided into six separate chapters.
+The first chapter is an introduction to our project.
 It gives a short description of our project structure, to improve the readability of this report.
 It also goes into detail about how we set up the VMs we used to implement our solution.
-The main part of this report consists of the four sections following immediately after the introduction, and will cover the steps we took to implement the different requirements in the assignment description.
+The main part of this report consists of the four chapters following immediately after the introduction, and will cover the steps we took to implement the different requirements in the assignment description.
 These requirements are mainly linked to understanding docker containers, Zabbix monitoring tools, network communication, installation and configuration of a web server.
-Lastly, the final and sixth section of the report will be a brief summary and conclusion of our work.
+Lastly, the sixth and final chapter of the report will be a brief summary and conclusion of our work.

 ## 1.1.
 Our project directory